cerbeor/Synthea-Immunization-Forecaster/README.md

 run_synthea -p 10 --exporter.fhir.export=true
 run_synthea --exporter.baseDirectory="./output_tx/" Texas
 run_synthea -NistImmunizationModule
-run_synthea -NistImmunizationModule -antivaxPercentage 90
+run_synthea -NistImmunizationModule -hesitantPatientPercentage 90
-run_synthea -p 50 -NistImmunizationModule -antivaxZipCodePrefixes 010:80-023:90 --> people from zip codes starting with 010 will have 80% chance of being antivax, people from zip codes starting with 023 will have 90% chance of being antivax run_synthea -p 50 -NistImmunizationModule -antivaxLastNames A:20-B:50-C:30 --> people with last names (maiden names) starting with A will have 20% chance of being antivax, people with last names starting with B will have 50% chance of being antivax, people with last names starting with C will have 30% chance of being antivax run_synthea -NistImmunizationModule -cliniciansAntivaxPercentage 100 run_synthea -p 50 -NistImmunizationModule -cliniciansAntivaxLastName A:20-B:50-C:30 -cliniciansAntivaxZipCodePrefixes 010:80-023:90 run_synthea -NistImmunizationModule -noVaccineProbability 100 run_synthea -NistImmunizationModule -noVaccineProbabilityAntivax 100 run_synthea -NistImmunizationModule -noVaccineProbabilityClinician 100 run_synthea -NistImmunizationModule -noVaccineProbabilityAntivaxClinician 100 run_synthea -NistImmunizationModule -testServer run_synthea -NistImmunizationModule -a 2-7 -p 650 -antivaxPercentage 20 -noVaccineProbability 10 -noVaccineProbabilityAntivax 70 run_synthea -NistImmunizationModule -a 2-7 -p 100 -antivaxPercentage 100 -noVaccineProbabilityAntivax 90 run_synthea -NistImmunizationModule -a 2-7 -p 50 -antivaxPercentage 100 -noVaccineProbabilityAntivax 100
+run_synthea -p 50 -NistImmunizationModule -hesitantPatientZipCodePrefixes 010:80-023:90
+    --> patients from zip codes starting with 010 will have 80% chance of being hesitant, patients from zip codes starting with 023 will have 90% chance of being hesitant run_synthea -p 50 -NistImmunizationModule -hesitantPatientLastNames A:20-B:50-C:30
+    --> patients with last names (maiden names) starting with A will have 20% chance of being hesitant, patients with last names starting with B will have 50% chance of being hesitant, patients with last names starting with C will have 30% chance of being hesitant run_synthea -NistImmunizationModule -underVaxxedCliniciansPercentage 100 run_synthea -p 50 -NistImmunizationModule -underVaxxedCliniciansLastName A:20-B:50-C:30 -underVaxxedCliniciansZipCodePrefixes 010:80-023:90 run_synthea -NistImmunizationModule -noVaccineProbability 100 run_synthea -NistImmunizationModule -noVaccineProbabilityHesitantPatient 100 run_synthea -NistImmunizationModule -noVaccineProbabilityClinician 100 run_synthea -NistImmunizationModule -noVaccineProbabilityUnderVaxxedClinician 100 run_synthea -NistImmunizationModule -testServer run_synthea -NistImmunizationModule -a 2-7 -p 650 -hesitantPatientPercentage 20 -noVaccineProbability 10 -noVaccineProbabilityHesitantPatient 70 run_synthea -NistImmunizationModule -a 2-7 -p 100 -hesitantPatientPercentage 100 -noVaccineProbabilityHesitantPatient 90
+run_synthea -NistImmunizationModule -a 2-7 -p 50 -hesitantPatientPercentage 100 -noVaccineProbabilityHesitantPatient 100
-run_synthea -NistImmunizationModule -a 2-7 -p 100 -antivaxPercentage 0 -noVaccineProbability 0
+run_synthea -NistImmunizationModule -a 2-7 -p 100 -hesitantPatientPercentage 0 -noVaccineProbability 0
-run_synthea -NistImmunizationModule -a 2-7 -p 100 -antivaxPercentage 50 -noVaccineProbability 50
+run_synthea -NistImmunizationModule -a 2-7 -p 100 -hesitantPatientPercentage 50 -noVaccineProbability 50
 ```

 Some settings can be changed in `./src/main/resources/synthea.properties`.